National Geographic Farsi

 National Geographic Farsi was a free-to-air documentary channel that was originally launched on 15 October 2011, and relaunched on 1 September 2017.
 It is the official Persian language edition of the National Geographic Channel.
 The channel broadcast via Eutelsat W3A.
-The channel features broadcasts of non-fictional, documentary series, all original National Geographic shows subtitled in Farsi including Whilst the channel was aimed to be broadcast for a Persian-speaking audience in Iran, Afghanistan and Tajikistan, the channel's broadcast was based in Dubai, U.A.E.
+The channel features broadcasts of National Geographic's documentary series subtitled in Farsi.
+Whilst the channel was aimed to broadcast to a Persian-speaking audience in Iran, the channel's broadcast was based in Dubai, U.A.E.

-It was co-owned by the National Geographic Society/Fox Networks Group.
-During the channel's shutdown, the Persian edition of the National Geographic magazine, which launched later in 2012, remained in circulation.

-Channel shutdown

-The channel was first shut down on 1 May 2013, then after relaunch 28 August 2017, channel shut downed again on Jan 1st 2020 with a short notice in Persian that was published on the channel's Facebook page.
-The Persian text reads as follows:

-As we express our gratitude to our dear audience, please be advised that for unpredictable reasons the National Geographic Farsi broadcast will be stopped as of 1 May 2013.
-We hope that in the future we will be able to join you again.

-Although the channel is shut down, its official and social media sites remain online, albeit inactive.

 Relaunch

-On 28 August 2017, the channel's official Facebook page announced its relaunch to be on 1 September along a promotional video.
+On 28 August 2017, the channel's official Facebook page announced its relaunch to be on 1 September alongside a promotional video.
 Also the new availability information of the channel on Eutelsat 7 and Hotbird 13 were announced on the same day.